ebatty/CodingBootcamp/intro.md

 # Introduction

-Welcome to the course site for the SURFIN program Coding Bootcamp!
+Welcome to the course site for the SURFIN Coding Bootcamp!